Giordano Bruno Guerri: Politics

 Guerri defines himself as liberal, libertarian, laissez-faire, and an ex-libertine, like the Partito Radicale, which he has sometimes supported in the past and shares views with, such as the struggle against the death penalty.
 He and Ida Magli founded a cultural movement, ‘ItalianiLiberi’, anti-Europe and free-thinking, for which he has directed the online journal italianiliberi.it.

 After television came employment in the public sector.
 Mario Caligiuri, mayor of the Calabrian commune of Soveria Mannelli, offered him the position of cultural advisor.
 Guerri accepted but set as a condition being called ‘Advisor for the Dissolution of the Obvious’, a title under which he did indeed begin serving on 1 August 1997.
 Among the explanations he gave for his sudden departure from this post, which he had himself created, was ‘too many official dinners’.
-During his four weeks in this position, however, he received attention for a few provocative ordinances, for example the Monument to the Rubbish Bin (Garbage Can).
+During his four weeks in this position, however, he received attention for a few provocative ordinances, for example, the Monument to the Rubbish Bin (Garbage Can).
 The idea behind it was to inform public opinion about the inappropriateness of placing unattractive rubbish bins in areas of cities of high artistic or architectural value.
 As cultural advisor, he also promoted the first ‘White Night’ (an all-night arts festival) in Italy, which took place in the Presila region of Calabria on 18 August 1997.
-In 2006, he was one of the signers of the manifesto of the Riformatori Liberali, which requested dialogue with the center-right coalition on various ethical matters like euthanasia, soft drug use, prostitution, and gay marriage.
+In 2006, he was one of the signers of the manifesto of the Riformatori Liberali, which requested dialogue with the centre-right coalition on various ethical matters like euthanasia, soft drug use, prostitution, and gay marriage.